statelyai/xstate/examples/mongodb-persisted-state/README.md

 1. Open a terminal in this folder and run `yarn install`.
 This will install the beta version of XState v5, the proper Node.JS driver for MongoDB, and `ts-node` for running this sample in your terminal.

-2. Replace the following line with your own connection string:
+2. Replace the following line with your own connection string, or load it in as an environment variable:

 ```ts
 const uri = '<your mongodb connection string>';